RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

-Could this be a similar case to that of the QWERTY keyboard, where old designs are so cemented that there is no going back, even if there are better and more efficient ways?
+Could this be a similar case, as written by Jimmy Stamp for the Smithsonian Magazine, to that of the QWERTY keyboard, where old designs are so cemented that there is no going back, even if there are better and more efficient ways?

 Perhaps, although I am certainly not saying a left-to-right signaling design is more efficient.